neelsoni26/Daily-News/README.md

+# Daily News

+This is an news webapp which provides you top headlines and full articles which made possible with newsAPI.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).